Originally published September 3, 2019; updated September 21, 2020 –

 Dopkins & Company, LLP, provides full service audit, tax, accounting, consulting and wealth management solutions.
 Dopkins has a deep understanding of the dairy industry and agricultural cooperatives, and our consulting services include risk management, internal controls, governance, mergers and acquisitions, financing transactions, information technology systems, cybersecurity and profitability improvement.

-For a printable copy of the Northeast Dairy Foods Association Magazine article, please click here.
+For a printable copy of the original Northeast Dairy Foods Association Magazine article, please click here.

 For more information, contact Ralph Jeswald, CPA, at firstname.lastname@example.org or Andrew Reading, CPA, at email@example.com.